 - They repost or share a photo someone else posted on social media that features their child.
 This is what Ms. Kardashian did: she posted photos of herself, taken by someone else.

-- They repost an article written about their child, or in which their child is mentioned or photographed.
+- They repost a complete article written about their child, or the complete test of an article in which their child is mentioned or photographed.
 (Link to the article instead of reposting the whole thing.
 It’s ok to say, “My child was featured in Famous Magazine this week — check it out!” with a link.)

 The rule of thumb is: if you didn’t purchase the rights to publish it, didn’t take it yourself, or didn’t secure a Creative Commons or other license to use it, don’t publish it online.
 Sites like Flickr, Photobucket, and Pixabay often publish photos (including photos of actors and screenshots from film) under a Creative Commons license that lets you download the photo and reuse it with a link back to the photographer’s page on that site.
 But not all photos on those sites are available under a Creative Commons license, so check each time you use such a photo.